 Things to think about: If you wanted to move, what would you do?
 What are some of the best things about where you live?
 Do you feel that you can be by yourself when you want to?

-What are your thoughts about your life quality when it comes to LIFESTYLE?
+Okay at this time Need some support What are your thoughts about your life quality when it comes to LIFESTYLE?